thinkful-ei-heron/spaced-repetition-Zac-Glaiza-Server/README.md

 - Auth Endpoints

-    Route => /api/auth

-    &ensp;POST /token => It is a request handler for user login to receive a JWT.
+    &ensp;POST api/auth/token => It is a request handler for user login to receive a JWT.
 It verifies credentials for login.

-    &ensp;PUT /token => It is a request handler for user login that allows automatic refreshing of token.
+    &ensp;PUT api/auth/token => It is a request handler for user login that allows automatic refreshing of token.

 - User Endpoints

-    Route => /api/user

-    &ensp;POST / => request handler for user registration/sign-up.
+    &ensp;POST /api/user => request handler for user registration/sign-up.

 - Language Endpoints

-    Route => /api/language </br>

-    &ensp;GET / => It is a request handler for dashboard page, homepage for logged in users.
+    &ensp;GET api/language => It is a request handler for dashboard page, homepage for logged in users.
 It retrieves current language for user.

-    &ensp;GET /head => It is a request handler for rendering each larning page.
+    &ensp;GET api/language/head => It is a request handler for rendering each larning page.
 It retrieves the first word for the user to learn for the specified language.

-    &ensp;POST /guess
+    &ensp;POST api/language/guess
     - It is a request handler for user guessing.
     - It verifies if the user guess is equal to the translation.
     - It uses a linked list data structure.